soyguijarro/react-storage-hooks/README.md

 ## Install

-> :warning: **React hooks are still a feature proposal**, currently in React v16.7.0-alpha.

 Since this library provides custom React hooks, you need a working React environment.
 I recommend the official [Create React App](https://facebook.github.io/create-react-app/).

 Add the library to your project with npm: